zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_user.rst

     | **type**: str

   ldap-server-definition
+    LDAP server definition referenced by property :literal:`ldap\-server\-definition\-uri`.

+    Only present if :literal:`expand` is True.

-    Deprecated: This result property is deprecated because the :literal:`expand` parameter is deprecated.
+    :strong:`Deprecated`\ : This result property is deprecated because the :literal:`expand` parameter is deprecated.

-    Only present if :literal:`expand=true`\ : LDAP server definition referenced by property :literal:`ldap\-server\-definition\-uri`.

     | **type**: dict